leaningtech/labs/src/content/docs/cheerp/01-tutorials/00-getting-started/index.md

 title: Getting started
 ---

 To get started with Cheerp, you'll first need to [install it](/cheerp/installation).
-Or, you can try Cheerp without installing it with [Cheerp playground](https://cheerp.cppse.nl).

 Cheerp in itself has no dependencies, but the recommended workflow and the tutorials make use of: